 Life expectancy in country E was the highest with 74 years, the second-ranked country was country C with 56 years.
 The lowest life expectancy was in country A, with 40 years.
 However, in terms of infant mortality rate, country A had the most live births (132), approximately 3 times higher than that of country E.

-- The table gives statistics showing the aspects of quality of life in five countries Summarize the information by selecting and reporting the main features and make comparisons where relevant
+- The diagram below shows the floor plan of a public library 20 years ago and how it looks now Summarise the information by selecting and reporting the main features and make comparisons where relevant 73